VinaCapital Vietnam Opportunity Fund Repurchases Shares, Adjusts Voting Rights - TipRanks.com

 More about VinaCapital Vietnam Opportunity Fund Limited AccumUSD

-VinaCapital Vietnam Opportunity Fund Limited (VOF) is a non-cellular company incorporated in Guernsey, operating as a registered closed-ended investment scheme.
-It is authorized by the Guernsey Financial Services Commission and focuses on investment opportunities in Vietnam, offering exposure to the country’s economic growth through a diversified portfolio.
+VinaCapital Vietnam Opportunity Fund Limited is a non-cellular company incorporated in the Bailiwick of Guernsey, operating as a registered closed-ended investment scheme.
+It is authorized by the Guernsey Financial Services Commission and focuses on investment opportunities in Vietnam, leveraging its expertise in the region to provide growth and value for its stakeholders.

 Technical Sentiment Signal: Strong Buy